cr-hjiang/cr_registry_module/README.md

 ├── .gitignore
 └── README.md
 ```
-Directories [inc](./inc) and [src](./src) both have 3 subtirectories:
-1. engine
-2. parser
-3. utility

-These subdirectories are used to store header files and source codes for different purposes.
+Directories [inc](./inc) is used to store header files of the project.

+Directories [src](./src) is used to source codes of the project.

-Directories [test](./test) is used to store the test cases and use cases of the project.
+Directory [test](./test) is used to store the test cases and use cases of the project.